zabir-nabil/bangla-tts/README.md

  * `conda activate new_virtual_env`
  * `pip install -r requirements.txt`
  * While running for the first time, keep your internet connection on to download the weights of the speech synthesis models (>500 MB)
- * For fast inference, you must install tensorflow-gpu and have a NVidia GPU.
+ * For fast inference, you must install tensorflow-gpu and have a Nvidia GPU (CUDA).

 ### Usage